ophusgroup/landing/research.md

 The answer: use drift correction algorithms!
 We have developed a highly accurate method to correct STEM and SPM drift artifacts by combining multiple scans recorded at different scanning directions.
 This method works essentially by using the more accurate *fast scan* directions from each scan to measure and correct drift in the *slow scan* direction.
 We also took inspiration from tomographic reconstruction algorithms and developed a unique way to combine the data from different scan directions which reduces or even eliminates artifacts from the slow scan directions.

 There are some commercial programs which fix sample drift.
 We have chosen instead to release our software freely to the research community.
-You can find the Matlab implementation of our algorithm on this [github repo]().
+You can find the Matlab implementation of our algorithm on the [github repo](https://github.com/cophus/scanning-drift-corr).